v-gilbert/quantumbenchmarkzoo/content/figure-of-merit/fidelities-errors.md

 Quantum states and processes cannot be observed directly, but measurement outcomes (i.e., bitstrings distribution) can be used as a proxy to get information about these properties.
 Repeating the preparation and measurement of the same quantum state results in a probability associated with each bitstring that can be observed.
 Quantum processes act on states, which can then be measured to extract information about these processes.

-The outcome of an actual implementation can be described with a probability distribution $$\mathbf{p}$$.
-This distribution can be compared to the ideal target probability distribution $$\mathbf{\widetilde{p}}$$ describing the outcome of a perfect quantum processor without noisy operations (denoted with $$\sim$$ character).
+The outcome of an actual implementation can be described with a probability distribution $$\mathbf{\widetilde{p}}$$ (denoted with $$\sim$$ character).
+This distribution can be compared to the ideal target probability distribution $$\mathbf{p}$$ describing the outcome of a perfect quantum processor without noisy operations.
 Classical figures of merit comparing probability distributions can be used to evaluate how similar or different the two distributions are.
 Among these FoMs, we outline those that are considered as metrics.

 To be considered a **metric** (in the mathematical sense), a FoM $$D(\mathbf{p}, \mathbf{q})$$ evaluated on distributions $$\mathbf{p}$$ and $$\mathbf{q}$$ must:
 - be **positive**: $$D(\textbf{p}, \textbf{q}) \geq 0$$